tonipolanec/Linear-and-nonlinear-equations/README.md

 ![Alt text](grafoviPic.JPG?raw=true "Title")

 It has to be used in specific manner.
-Equations have to be formatted correctly.
+Functions have to be formatted correctly.

 s - sign => (<, >, <=, >=)
 Formats: